OmarRida5/BankingSystem/README.md

 # BankingSystem
 A banking program that interactively deals with the ATM user and provide different banking services.

 This is a Data Structure 1st year university project for a simple banking system, dealing with ATMs.
-It allows the user to create a new account, deposit, withdraw, transfer and print out details of each user's account.
+(Team: 2 members) It allows the user to create a new account, deposit, withdraw, transfer and print out details of each user's account.
 Each user has his name, and a unique card ID.

 Some of the members in the class structure: